 Greatest debut album of all time?

-The complete Record Store Day 2018 list is here.
+The complete Record Store Day 2018 list and price guide is here.
 Follow updates at twitter/TheFutureHeart and facebook/TheFutureHeart and in the new Record Releases 2018 Facebook group.

 According to several sources, this reissue includes the 11 tracks from the album proper plus the original mono-single mixes of “Arnold Layne,” “Candy And A Current Bun,” “See Emily Play, “Apples And Oranges” and “Paintbox” as well as the first studio session recordings of “Lucy Leave” and “I’m Your King Bee” from December 1965 and an alternate mix of “Candy And A Current Bun.”
 Considering this is one LP with a list price of $22.98, that’s almost certainly an error.
 (Pink Floyd’s official website does not specify one way or the other).

 2 Lucifer Sam

 3 Matilda Mother

 2 The Gnome